KasperMollerHansen/learn_cpp/a3_integer_matrix/README.md

 The compiled file is placed in the /bin

-I set everything up with cmakelist to get modules working, and it finally worked.
-But vscode is still not happy, and cant understand it, even though c++23 is set as standard...
+I set everything up with cmakelist.
+This time I tried with the headerfiles instead of modules.